 For additional books, articles, videos to work, they need to tie nicely with the topic of your webinar.

-They need to build upon it and extend your participants’ horizons, rather than catch them off-guard.
+They need to build upon it and extend your participants’ horizons, rather than catch them off-guard, or confuse them.

-If you’ve got any exciting offers (see rewards, discounts, competitions) on hand, there is no better timing for presenting them.
+If you’ve got any exciting offers (such as rewards, discounts, or competitions) on hand, there is no better timing for presenting them.

 You may be asking yourself: why should I give away something for free?

 The answer here is simple – inbound (value-based) marketing.
 HubSpot is big on it, and it works.